The Paper Assignment

 - The UIC Institutional Review Board (IRB) is here.
 (We will be talking about research ethics and IRB review in class).

 - Psych Web: a great site that allows you to search by topic for Psychology references, discussions and links: http://www.psywww.com/.
 This can help you begin getting material about your topic, and has APA writing style info.

-You will lose 5 of the available 30 points each work day the paper is late.
-This works out to about a full letter grade for each two days the paper is late.
-You have a lot of assistance in getting the paper done on time, so there are no exceptions to this rule./
+You will lose 3 of the available 30 points (10% of total credit) each work day the paper is late.
+This works out to about a letter grade per day.
+You have a lot of assistance in completing the paper on time, so there are no exceptions to this rule.